JamesMillercus/Code-School/README.md

 How to get it to work:

-Follow this tutorial, it will be easier to follow along ;)
+I HAVE NOT INCLUDED ANY FILES FROM "node_modules" in this repository, follow this tutorial, to get all dependancies installed correctly:

 http://blog.flybase.io/2015/01/29/sms-contact-twilio/